Applying for Financial Aid

 - You will need a copy of your and your parent's New York State income tax returns to complete the application.

-- Your application will be cross-checked with the New York State Department of Taxation for accuracy.
+- Your application will be verified with the New York State Department of Taxation for accuracy.

-- We will do our best to estimate your NYS TAP Grant in your financial aid package, as the state budget is often delayed until summer.
+- We will do our best to estimate your NYS TAP Grant in your financial aid package to prevent delays.
+NYS will notify you of your official award amount after the state budget is passed (typically in late spring).

 How to Receive your Financial Aid

 This is the process flow after we receive the processed copy of your FAFSA form from the Central Processing Servicer. (typically 7-10 days)

 - Watch your SUNY Canton email account for updates!
 We will notify you if additional documentation is required. (copies of taxes, worksheets, etc.)

 - We will mail all new admitted students a paper letter explaining their awards.
 Continuing students will receive a postcard reminder.
 All students will view their financial aid offers through their UCanWeb account.

 - Login to your UCanWeb account and accept or decline your financial aid offers.
 Your login information was mailed to you in your Enrollment Packet.